AOSP-KONA-MSMNILE-LAHAINA-KALAMA/kernel_xiaomi_sm8350/Documentation/vm/multigen_lru.rst

 moves a page to the next generation, i.e., ``min_seq+1``, if this page was accessed multiple times through file descriptors and the feedback loop has detected outlying refaults from the tier this page is in.
-To this end, the feedback loop uses the first tier as the baseline, for the reason stated earlier.
+To do this, the feedback loop uses the first tier as the baseline, for the reason stated earlier.

 Summary